pkp/ojs/docs/README-DEV.md

 * Tabs: Configure your editor to use tabs instead of spaces for indentation.
 * Linefeeds: Your editor must save files using UNIX linefeed format (not DOS CR/LF or Mac CR format).
-* Ensure your files end with a linefeed if your editor does not automatically add one.

 ### Indentation style

-* Always include braces even in cases where they are optional.
 * Use K&R indentation style.
 * For example:
 ```